jehanyang/jehanyang.github.io/_posts/2022-11-06-adjust-to-college.md

 ---
 layout: post
-title: How to Adjust to Colleges, Small and Big
+title: How to Adjust to College Life
 post_description: College social life is hard to adjust to.
 Here I discuss school size, clubs, and dorm life, and how that relates to adjusting to social life in college.

 ---